VedaWebProject/Tekst/docs/content/administration/backups.md

     - `$container`: The name of the MongoDB Docker container
     - `$uri`: The [MongoDB connection string URI](https://www.mongodb.com/docs/manual/reference/connection-string/) (from inside the container if you're using Docker)
     - `$file`: The file to read/write the backup from/to
+    - `$db`: The name of the database you used in your configuration

 !!! warning "Important"
     You might have to use elevated privileges (e.g. via `sudo`) for executing the commands listed below!